slalom-consulting-ltd/terraform-guidelines/README.md

 ## Templates

-This us the Terraform code that is environment specific.
+This is the Terraform code that is environment specific.
 Templates should live with the code the that requires it, I usually create a root folder in the repository and all it **IAC**, something like this for the repository aws-lexbot-handlers:

 ```bash
 23043-5510:/mnt/c/aws-lexbot-handler# ls -l